Battle of Kharkiv (2022): Military casualties

 According to documents captured by the Ukrainians, the 1st Guards Tank Army lost 308 military vehicles (including 131 tanks), or between one-quarter and one-half of its strength, in the first three weeks of fighting for Kharkiv.
 A breakdown of these losses by Business Insider revealed "that the 1st Guards Tank Regiment (part of the 2nd Motor-Rifle Division) lost 45 out of its 93 upgraded T-72B3M tanks—i.e. nearly 50% of its combat strength.

-The 4th Tank Division's three maneuver regiments lost 65 T-80U and T-80UE tanks, and six T-72BVs.
-That's around 33% of its expected strength of 200-217 tanks.
+The 4th Tank Division's three manoeuvre regiments lost 65 T-80U and T-80UE tanks, and six T-72BVs.
+That's around 33% of its expected strength of 200–217 tanks.

 The 27th Motor-Rifle brigade lost nine of its 31 T-90A tanks (29%).
 Infantry fighting vehicles losses are also startling with the loss of battalion equivalent each of BMP-2 infantry fighting vehicles and BTR-80 wheeled APCs across three motor-rifle regiments".

 Also according to the document, the army's manpower losses in the first two weeks of the war alone were 61 Russians killed and 209 wounded.
 In addition, 44 Russian tankmen went missing, and 96 were captured, with the total casualties of the 1st Tank Army amounting to 409 soldiers.

-On 19 October 2023, the Ukrainians, reflecting on the defense of Kharkiv, claimed that "the 92nd Brigade, the National Guard, border guards, cadets, students and [local] people burned 20,000 of their convoys, destroyed them and so on".
+On 19 October 2023, the Ukrainians, reflecting on the defence of Kharkiv, claimed that "the 92nd Brigade, the National Guard, border guards, cadets, students and [local] people burned 20,000 of their convoys, destroyed them and so on".

-The Russian government, on the other hand, gave very sparse updates as to Ukrainian casualties but claimed to have killed up to 276 Ukrainian fighters by 2 April, including 130 mercenaries, although this number is likely much higher due to the irregularity of Russian updates.
+The Russian government, on the other hand, gave very sparse updates as to Ukrainian casualties but claimed to have killed up to 276 Ukrainian fighters by 2 April, including 130 mercenaries.